 The broad historical context can be easily identified.
 The references to the Achaians occupying Endania and Pylana and to the Messenians being restored to the Achaian League (lines 2-5) clearly point to the aftermath of the war between the Messenians and the Achaian League in 183/82.
-Most famously associated with the death of Philopoimen, this war constituted the culmination of decades of reciprocal suspicion and open struggle between Achaians and Messenians, motivated by the latent conflict between the League's aspiration to extending control over the entire Peloponnese and the Messenians' desire for independence, which usually involved enlisting the support of some powerful ally from outside the Peloponnese, who was not going to exert too invasive an influence over them - during the third century, mostly the Aitolians.3 Only during the Demetrian War Messenians and Achaians ended up on the same side, and only as a side effect of the alliance between Aitolians and Achaians.
-The pattern was briefly disturbed as a result of the Cleomenic War, when the Aitolians, possibly themselves nervous about the expansion of the Achaian League and anxious to rein in their remaining allies in the Peloponnese, launched raids in the territory of Messene, thereby pushing the Messenians into the arms of the Achaians and of Philip V.4 But the Achaians' attempt at detaching from Messene the smaller poleis of Messenia could not but generate hostility.5 By the time of the First Macedonian War, the Messenians were again allies of the Aitolians, and thereby of the Romans.
-An Achaian army campaigned in Messenia in the fall of 209, and the Messenians were adscripti to the Peace of Phoinike in 205.6 In the last years of the century, the alliance between Macedon and the Achaian League established by Aratos and Antigonos Doson at the time of the Cleomenic War finally collapsed, and by virtue of both being allies of the Romans, Messenians and Achaians fought on the same side in the Second Macedonian War - at least virtually, for there is no evidence that the Messenians were actually involved in the operations.
+Most famously associated with the death of Philopoimen_this_war_constituted_thereals in a maintain of decades of recoprocar suspiction and open struggle between Achaians and Messenians, motivated by the latent conflict between the League's aspiration to extending control over the entire Peloponnese and the Messenians' desire for independence, which usually involved enlisting the support of some powerful ally from outside the Peloponnese, who was not going to exert too invasive an influence over them - during the third century, mostly the Aitolians.3 Only during the Demetrian War Messenians and Achaians ended up on the same side, and only as a side effect of the alliance between Aitolians and Achaians.
+The pattern was obrienly distributed as a resunt of the Geomenic War, when the Altonains, possibly themselves nervous about the expansion of the Achaian League and anxious to rein in their remaining allies in the Peloponnese, launched raids in the territory of Messene, thereby pushing the Messenians into the arms of the Achaians and of Philip V.4 But the Achaians' attempt at detaching from Messene the smaller poleis of Messenia could not but generate hostility.5 By the time of the First Macedonian War, the Messenians were again allies of the Aitolians, and thereby of the Romans.
+An Achaian army campaigned in Messenia in the fall of 209, and the Messenians were adscripti to the Peace of Phoinike in 205.6 In the last years of the century, the alliance between Macedon and the Achaian League established by Aratos and Antigonos Doson at the time of the Cleomenic War finally collapsed, and by virtue of other being lines of the Promans, Messenians and Achaians fought on the same side in the Second Macedonian War - at least virtually, for there is no evidence that the Messenians were actually involved in the operations.